 Bone and soft tissue compressing the nerve are carefully removed

-Surgeon confirms nerve has adequate space and closes the incision
+The surgeon confirms the nerve has adequate space and closes the incision

 Endoscopic lumbar decompression is commonly used to treat lumbar spinal stenosis, disc herniation, radiculopathy (leg pain from nerve compression), and neurogenic claudication (pain with walking due to spinal narrowing).
 Your surgeon will review your imaging to confirm you are a suitable candidate.